tinashebeans/tinashe-beans-SQL-Data-Analysis-Project/README.md

 SQL queries?
 Check them out more here:[project_sql folder](/project_sql/)
 # Background
-Following my Google Data Analytics certificate from [Coursera](), I was really hungry to improve my SQL skills and as I was going thruogh youtube I came across this amaizing SQL course from [Luke Barousse]() the Data Nerd.
+Following my Google Data Analytics certificate from [Coursera](), I was really hungry to improve my SQL skills and as I was going thruogh youtube I came across this amaizing SQL course from [Luke Barousse](https://www.youtube.com/@LukeBarousse) the Data Nerd.
 It is well structured, easy to follow and taught me new skills that I am using in my other projects.

-Special thanks to Luke and ... for this amazing SQL course and thank you for sharing your invaluable knowledge with the world.
+Special thanks to Luke and Kelly Adams for this amazing SQL course and thank you for sharing your invaluable knowledge with the world.

 ### The questions answered in the Analysis
 1. What are the top-paying Data Analyst jobs?